Integrating TeamCity with Issue Tracker

 Dedicated Support for Issue Trackers

-TeamCity supports Jira, Bugzilla, YouTrack, GitHub, GitLab, Bitbucket Cloud, and Azure DevOps Server (formerly TFS) trackers out of the box.
+TeamCity supports Jira, Bugzilla, YouTrack, GitHub, GitLab, Bitbucket (Cloud, Server, Data Center), and Azure DevOps Server (formerly TFS) trackers out of the box.
 The Supported Platforms and Environments page lists supported versions.

 Issues fixed in the build can also be viewed on the Issues tab of the build results.
 You can filter the list to a particular range of builds and view issues mentioned in comments with their states.